uvicore/docs/docs/configuration.md

 ### Getting Values

 !!! notice
     The config system is a large [SuperDict](/superdict/).
-One of the main differences if a [SuperDict](/superdict/) is that keys that do not exist to not return `None`, they return an empty `SuperDict({})` which allows method style chaining to work properly.
+One of the main differences of a [SuperDict](/superdict/) is that keys that do not exist to not return `None`, they return an empty `SuperDict({})` which allows method style chaining to work properly.
 So never check `if config.connections is None` as it will never be none.
 Instead just check `if config.connection`.
 This also means that `hasattr(config, 'somekey')` will ALWAYS return True even if the key does not exist because it default to `SuperDict({})`.

 Get the entire config Dictionary from all packages, completely deep merged based